What is the best juicer for juicing wheatgrass? Let’s take a look…

 - Durability and

 For example, the Kuvings NJE extracts more “juice only” wheatgrass juice than any other slow juicer we tested (recall its after sieve yield was 2.8 oz.).
-However, it has a very small feeding chute (abnormally small), meaning that you have to cut most types of fruits and vegetables to a very small size before you can juice them – this greatly increases preparation time and overall juicing time.
+However, it has a very small feeding chute (abnormally small), meaning that you have to cut most types of fruits and vegetables to a very small size before you can juice them with this juicer – this greatly increases preparation time and overall juicing time.
 The Kuvings also juices harder produce like carrots and beets and leafy greens like spinach and chard quite poorly.
 While it had one of the best wheatgrass juice yields it had one of the worst hard produce and leafy green juice yields.

 The Hurom HU100 garnered higher raw wheatgrass juice yields than any other slow juicer we tested.
 However, it garnered only average yields juicing soft produce, hard produce, and leafy greens.
 It also tends to extract a raw juice that’s very high in pulp.
 Not to mention the fact that it’s one of the least durable slow juicers we tested.
 These issues (especially the last one) keep us from recommending it even for consumers looking exclusively for a wheatgrass juicer.